yashmalikk/mp-blocks-maven/README.md

 **Authors**

 * Samuel A. Rebelsky (starter code).
-* Your Name Here
+* Yash Malik
-* Your name Here
+* Richard Lin

 **Notes for the reader**

-PLEASE ADD NOTES FOR SOMEONE NOT FAMILIAR WITH THE PROJECT.
+Create and manipulate blocks of characters, integers or anything else on your keyboard!

 ---

-This code may be found at <https://github.com/YOUR_USERNAME/YOU_REPO>.
+This code may be found at <https://github.com/yashmalikk/mp-blocks-maven.git>.
 The original project can be found at <https://github.com/Grinnell-CSC207/mp-blocks-maven>.